-Sidechannel attack resistance for this security function is discussed in section 6.1.13 F.LOG.
+SPA/DPA, timing and DFA attack resistance for F.RSA is discussed in section 6.1.7 F.LOG.

-6.1.7 F.RSA_KeyGen
+6.1.3 F.RSA_KeyGen

-The TOE provides functions to generate RSA key pairs as described in "Regulierungsbehörde für Telekommunikation und Post: Bekanntmachung zur elektronischen Signatur nach dem Signaturgesetz und der Signaturverordnung (Übersicht über geeignete Algorithmen), German "Bundesanzeiger Nr.
-59", p.
-4695-4696, March 30th, 2005".

-It supports various key lengths from 256 bits to 4096 bits.
-Note that, for the evaluated TOE, RSA keys must have a key length of at least 1024 bit.
+The TSF F.RSA_KeyGen - RSA Key Generation provides functionality to generate RSA public key pairs as described in Bekanntmachung zur elektronischen Signatur nach dem Signaturgesetz und der Signaturverordnung, Übersicht über geeignete Algorithmen vom 17.
+Dezember 2007, published at 05 February 2008 in Bundesanzeiger Nr 19, page 376 [35].
+This functionality is required by the security functional component FCS_CKM.1 taken from the Common Criteria Part 2.
+It supports various key lengths from 256 bits to 2048 bits.
+Note that, for the evaluated TOE, RSA keys must have a key length in the range 1536 to 2048 bits.
 Two different output formats for the key parameters are supported by the TOE, namely the "Simple Straight Forward Method" (RSA "straight forward") and RSA using the "Chinese Remainder Theorem" (RSA CRT).